WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-mlflow-tutorial-reference.md

+This tutorial and the assets can be downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/wallaroo-model-cookbooks/mlflow-tutorial).

 ## MLFlow Inference with Wallaroo Tutorial

 Wallaroo users can register their trained [MLFlow ML Models](https://www.mlflow.org/docs/latest/models.html) from a containerized model container registry into their Wallaroo instance and perform inferences with it through a Wallaroo pipeline.